mindolph/Mindolph/README.md

 ### Main Features
+* Create and manage your own files in separate projects and save in your local storage, which means you have full control of your knowledge.
-* Supports mindmap(mmd), markdown, plantuml... file format.
+* Supports mindmap(mmd), markdown, plantuml... file formats.
 * Edit mindmap freely and import from/export to other file formats.
 * Syntax highlighting for markdown and plantuml files and instantly preview for them.
 * Templates and code snippets for plantuml file.
-* Create and manage your own files in different projects and save in your local storage, which means you have full control of your knowledge.
 * Quickly locate files and search text in files.
 * Supports multiple platforms including `MacOS`, `Windows` and `Linux`.